-What’s the difference between B.A and B.S?
+What’s the difference between a BA and BS?

 What is a Bachelor of Arts degree?